mattrobball/hugo_research_group/themes/research_group/archetypes/talks.md

 ---
+event_name: "" # also works for conferences
+event_organization: "" # also works for conferences
+event_url: "" # also works for conferences
-seminar_date: # format YYYY-MM-DD
+event_date: # format YYYY-MM-DD
 time: ""
 speaker: ""
 speaker_url: ""
-affiliation: ""
+speaker_affiliation: ""
-affiliation_abbr: "" # abbreviation used for mobile display
+speaker_affiliation_abbr: "" # abbreviation used for mobile display
 title: ""
 abstract: ""
+vid_conf_url: ""
+vid_conf_password: ""
+recording_url: ""
 draft: true # needs to be set false to have the information published on the seminar page
 categories:
-- Seminar
+- Lectures
 tags:
-- # research, learning, ...
+- Research # research, learning, ...
 ---